What is cough

 There are several types of cough that are affecting people’s health.
 Below mentioned some types are most common:

-The word whooping is used for this type is because after the coughing patient produces a sound that listens like “whoop”.
-Vaccine for whooping coughing is available.
+The word whooping is used for this type is because after the cough, patient produces a sound that listens like “whoop”.
+Vaccine for whooping cough is available.
 The type can be dangerous for infants so proper care for babies after their birth is needed.

 Cough with wheezing

 This type produces a wheezing sound when the patient exhales and it can be the sign of a blockage in lower airways.
 The blockage in wheezing cough can be due to the swelling caused by some respiratory infection like bronchiolitis, pneumonia, asthma, or some type of blockage in the throat.